Misquoted No More: Securely Extracting F* Programs with IO: Introduction

 \textbf{Artifact.} This \ifanon submission \else paper \fi comes with an artifact in \fstar{} that contains \seiostar{} and a complete machine-checked proof that it satisfies RrHP.
-The proofs of some of the low-level lemmas we stated in this formalization were completed by Claude Opus 4.6, which is extremely good at doing \fstar{} proofs with minimal human guidance~\cite{VibeFStar}.
-The artifact includes over 900 top-level definitions (including type and function definitions, lemmas, and test programs) and for around 75 of them the actual definition was produced by Claude, usually lemmas for which we had written the statement and Claude produced the complete proof including by adding additional lemmas.
-The largest such proofs are over 200 lines long, look natural to us, and would have taken us much longer to write.\ch{Should also disclose the use of Claude after the deadline, including finishing the proof of the running example.} \ifanon\else The artifact is available at: \url{https://github.com/andricicezar/fstar-io/tree/icfp26/seiostar} \fi
+The artifact was developed in two phases.
+In the first phase, covering the core formalization of \seiostar{} (\autoref{sec:key-ideas}--\autoref{sec:secure-compilation}), the proofs of some of the low-level lemmas were completed by Claude Opus 4.6+, which is extremely good at doing \fstar{} proofs with minimal human guidance~\cite{VibeFStar}.
+The artifact includes over 900 top-level definitions (including type and function definitions, lemmas, and test programs) and for around 80 of them the actual definition was produced by Claude, usually lemmas for which we had written the statement and Claude produced the complete proof including by adding additional lemmas---\EG proving the running example correct~(\autoref{sec:ki-secure_extraction}).
+The largest such proofs are over 200 lines long, look natural to us, and would have taken us much longer to write.
+In the second phase, the artifact was extended to support refinement types (\autoref{sec:refinements}) and Claude was used to update existing lemmas, mainly the compatibility lemmas.
+Claude also helped on writing the relational quotation metaprogram~(\autoref{sec:metaprogram}). \ifanon\else The artifact is available on Zenodo~\cite{andrici_2026_20534723} and at: \url{https://github.com/andricicezar/fstar-io/tree/icfp26/seiostar} \fi